Outgoing SMTP errors explained

-How to solve the issue: Best is to contact the user via another channel to alert him and ask to create some free room in his mailbox.
+How to solve the issue: Best is to contact the user via another channel to alert him and ask to create some space in his or her mailbox.

 Meaning: Not enough space on the disk, or an “out of memory” condition due to a file overload.

 How to solve the issue: This error may depend on too many messages sent to a particular domain.
 You should try again sending smaller sets of emails instead of one big mail-out.

 Meaning: Typical side-message: “The recipient’s Exchange Server incoming mail queue has been stopped”.

 How to solve the issue: It’s a Microsoft Exchange Server’s SMTP error code.
 Generally, it’s due to a connection problem.

 How to solve the issue: There’s an issue with the user’s incoming server.
 Your server will try again to contact it.